CollaboRateMgmt/CollaboRate/README.md

 # Software Testing, Maintenance and Customer Support

-The CollaboRate tool does not yet specifically support Software Testing, Maintenance and Customer Support projects.
+The questions and options presented by the CollaboRate tool, do not yet specifically support Software Testing, Maintenance and Customer Support projects.
 But we can consider these processes to be subsets of Software Development processes.
-See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Mapping-Software-Testing,-Maintenance-and-Customer-Support-to-Software-Development) for more details.
+See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Mapping-Software-Testing,-Maintenance-and-Customer-Support-to-Software-Development) for how to adapt the CollaboRate process and tool for these type of projects.

 [Back To Contents](#contents)

 # Known limitations
 - What if an initial problem statement is more than 2000 characters?
 In that case, the customer or SPOCs will have to themselves do the initial task breakdown.
-They can then crowdsource descendant tasks.
+They can then crowdsource these tasks as 'initial tasks' that will be within the specified character limit.

 Initial task breakdown will likely involve:
 - Requirement validation.